PravithBA/Youtube_Shorts_Remover_Browser_Extension/README.md

 Install this browser extension in your browser via [this link](https://google.com) or you can search youtubeShortsRemover on chrome store if you are a psychopaths -->

-## Note
-> Currently in a browser if you use back button to go back to a page the extension will not be loaded so you have to refresh the page to work properly...
-Hopefully Kiwi fixes it

 ## Installation

 - Download Kiwi browser for extensions on android